Socialist Health Association

-The Socialist Health Association (SHA, called the Socialist Medical Association before May 1981) is a socialist medical association based in the United Kingdom.
-It is affiliated to the Labour Party as a socialist society.
+The Socialist Health Association (SHA, called the Socialist Medical Association before May 1981) is a socialist medical association based in the United Kingdom, affiliated to the Labour Party as a socialist society.

 History

 The Socialist Medical Association was founded in 1930 to campaign from within the Labour Party for a National Health Service in the United Kingdom and absorbed many of those who had been active in the State Medical Service Association, which collapsed as a result.
 The inaugural meeting was convened by Charles Wortham Brook, a doctor with links to the Labour Party who was a member of the London County Council (LCC) during the period when the LCC developed its municipal hospitals.
 Brook was the first Secretary of the Association, remaining in office until 1938.

 Many of those involved in the Association volunteered for the Spanish Medical Aid Committee in the Spanish Civil War.

 Somerville Hastings was founder President of the Socialist Medical Association (SMA) 1930–1951.
 He served in the Royal Army Medical Corps during the First World War, followed by work as an aural surgeon at the Middlesex Hospital.
 He was a Member of the London County Council for fourteen years.

 In 1945 there were nine members of the association in the House of Commons.
 They hoped to influence the plans for the development of the National Health Service (NHS).
 The Association had held a Health Workers’ Convention at Conway Hall, London in 1943, which was attended by health workers and union representatives.
 A further event, also at Conway Hall Ethical Society, took place in 1946, delivering 14 lectures and an exhibition as part of a Health Services Week.
 There were communications with Aneurin Bevan but his relations with the group were not particularly close.
 The Association was keen to press for doctors to be salaried and work full-time in health centres.
 They wanted teaching hospitals to be integrated into the regional hospital organisations and criticised the segmentation of the service as a barrier to integrated services.
 The first anniversary of the NHS was celebrated by the Association with a meeting of 300 attendees at Conway Hall Ethical Society.